rdegges/django-skel/docs/source/index.rst

 Also...
 -------

 Need help?
 Got a question?
-Want to random pointless comments?
+Want to post random pointless comments?
 Head over to our `GitHub issue tracker <https://github.com/rdegges/django-skel/issues>`_ and leave a message!

 Wanna just hang out with some other bad-ass hackers like yourself?
 Say hi on